The Weyl problem for unbounded convex domains in $\HH^3$: Introduction and main results

 \subsection{Questions not considered here}

 The Weyl problem described in Section \ref{ssc:weyl} can also be stated in terms of isometric immersions of locally convex surfaces in $\R^3$ or $\HH^3$.
-This point of view leads to different extensions to unbounded locally convex surfaces in $\HH^3$, see \cite[Section 6]{weylsurvey}.
-We not not consider questions arising from this other point of view here.
+This point of view leads to different extensions to unbounded locally convex surfaces in $\HH^3$, see \cite[Section 5]{weylsurvey}.
+We do not consider questions arising from this other point of view here.

 It should be noted that the curvature hypothesis in Theorem \ref{tm:main} are quite restrictive.
 On one hand, one could consider metrics of curvature $K\geq -1$, including the special case of $K=-1$, corresponding to the case where $\partial\Omega$ is a locally convex pleated surface, and $\Omega$ is the convex hull of its asymptotic boundary $\partial_\infty\Omega$.
 On the other hand, one could consider metrics with positive curvature at some points -- this is excluded here for ``technical'' reasons.
+The hypothesis of bounded derivatives is also probably too restrictive, and could be weakened with additional efforts.

 We also do not consider here the uniqueness in Theorem \ref{tm:main}, since different methods and tools are necessary.